lanylow/genshin-utility/README.md

 # Genshin Utility [![License](https://img.shields.io/badge/License-GPL3.0-green.svg)](https://github.com/lanylow/genshin-utility/blob/main/LICENSE) ![OS](https://img.shields.io/badge/OS-Windows-green.svg)

-A simple program that's supposed to change the default field of view and remove the 60 FPS cap.
-It works by injecting a dll into the process and hooking the setter of [this property](https://docs.unity3d.com/ScriptReference/Camera-fieldOfView.html).
-FPS unlocking is done by overwriting memory of UnityPlayer.dll.
+A simple helper tool for Genshin Impact that allows you to change the FPS limit, disable fog and display current frame rate. **The keybind used to close the menu is INSERT**.

 ## Usage